New operations detachment boosts JBER’s capabilities

 |Downloads:

-This work, New operations detachment boosts JBER’s capabilities [Image 2 of 2], by SSgt Derek Seifert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New operations detachment boosts JBER’s capabilities, by SSgt Derek Seifert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT